Lipairui/textgo/README.md

 ```[0.9143135, 0.7350756]```

-Besides, we can also calculate similarity between each sentences of among two datasets by setting mutual=True.
+Besides, we can also calculate similarity between each sentences among two datasets by setting mutual=True.
 ```
 sim = ts.similarity(texts1, texts2, mutual=True)
 print(sim)